t1stm/ndithering-extended/readme.md

 <sup><b>Note:</b> You might need to set `nvidia_drm.modeset=1` kernel parameter, but I think it's enabled by default on recent drivers.</sup>

-**Inputs**: Vibrance levels are numbers from `-1024` and `1023` for each display.
+**Inputs**: Vibrance levels are numbers from `-1024` to `1023` for each display.
 If a number is not passed for the Nth display, it will default to zero.
 See the examples below:

 ```sh
 # Maximum vibrance for display 0